faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 Next, I created a Dockerfile to Build and Deploy a Web Application.

-first of all, I created a directory and inside that directory I created an index.html file with the below content inside it:
+For that, first of all, I created a directory and inside that directory I created an index.html file with the below content inside it:

 ```
 <!DOCTYPE html>